Non-commutative probability and non-commutative processes: Abstract

 \section{Abstract}

 A probability space is a pair ($\mathcal{A},\phi $) where $\mathcal{A}$ is an algebra and $\phi $ a state on the algebra.
 In classical probability $ \mathcal{A}$ is the algebra of linear combinations of indicator functions on the sample space and in quantum probability $\mathcal{A}$ is the Heisenberg or Clifford algebra.
 However, other algebras are of interest in non-commutative probability.
-Here one discusses some other non-commutative probability spaces, in particular those associated to non-commutative space-time.
+After a short review of the framework of classical and quantum probability, other non-commutative probability spaces are discussed, in particular those associated to non-commutative space-time.